hep-statistics-serialization-standard/hep-statistics-serialization-standard/README.md

 **Everything, including naming, folder structure etc is under construction and open to discussion**

 # In short

 The HEP Statistics Serialization Standard (HS3) defines standards of different statistical procedures and results used in High Energy Physics (HEP) in terms of human-and machine readable representations.
 Different versions are defined with specifications and semantics that are acknowledged by a committee.

+View the current draft of the HS3 standard here: https://www.overleaf.com/read/ywzfwjhwvqrv

 Corresponding implementations to check the validity of files are also provided, at a *best effort* basis.
 More information can be found in the corresponding projects.

 # Why